ParedesGab/PP1/README.md

 - To make it more interactive, each feature card has a "fun fact" that is highlighted in bold and next to a star from Font Awesome.

 - These features are in fact seminal findings of the Laxus*-Thiosymbion research.
 As such, they will likely remain as the site is updated, but more features will be added as new research emerges.

+- This section was made responsive.
+Namely:
+  - The title (h3) increases in font size.
+  - In mobiles: the figure is placed on top of the text, forming a column.
+  - In tablets, the figure and text were placed next to each other(in a row).
+This was achieved because their container (class feature1) was set to display property: flex.
+  - In Laptops and Up, this display propery was set to column, to have the features next to each other.
 ​
 ![Highlights Section](documentation/main_cons.png)